 I use the Arizona Early Childhood Workforce Registry to further my education and career by applying for scholarships, looking for professional development opportunities and uploading any professional development hours I have completed to keep track of throughout the year.
 As an early childhood educator with a degree in the field my lattice level is E3.

 How does attaining a degree change the perception of early childhood educators?

 In my experience, attaining a degree in early childhood changed my confidence in my work that is directly tied to degree completion.
 The research shows that children have more opportunities to thrive in environments where teachers have degrees.
 For the profession, teachers with degrees further the professionalization of the field.

 How can the AZ Registry and Early Childhood Network support early childhood professionals?

 The AZ Registry and Early Childhood Network can support early childhood professionals by continued funding in degree completion and expanding funding of bachelor degrees.
-Continue and expand retention strategies such as REWARD$ in all regions.
+Continue and expand retention strategies in all regions.
 Lastly, continue the process of defining professional identity within the Registry.